cofoeducistudent/BANYAN-VIDEOS-CORP-C/README.md

 * python manage.py createsuperuser , and follow the prompts

-* This is carried out on a new databse, as it will not have any information.
+* This is carried out on a new database, as it will not have any information.
 * Keep the details secure and safe, as this is the **MASTER account** that will get you into the backend(server-side) of the Django application!